-Artisan serves as the investment adviser for Artisan Funds and Artisan Global Funds.
+Artisan serves as the investment adviser to Artisan Funds, Artisan Global Funds and other investment products.
 Artisan Funds and Artisan Global Funds are corporate entities the business and affairs of which are managed by their respective boards of directors.
-The shareholders of the funds retain all voting rights, including the right to elect and reelect members of their respective boards of directors.
+The shareholders of the funds retain voting rights, including rights to elect and reelect members of their respective boards of directors.
 Each series of Artisan Funds is a VOE and is separately evaluated for consolidation under the VOE model.
-The shareholders of Artisan Global Funds is evaluated for consolidation under the VIE model.
+The shareholders of Artisan Global Funds lack simple majority liquidation rights, and as a result, Artisan Global Funds is evaluated for consolidation under the VIE model.
+Privately offered funds are also evaluated for consolidation under the VIE model.

 From time to time, the Company makes investments in Artisan Funds and Artisan Global Funds, which are made on the same terms as are available to other investors.
 If the investment results in a controlling financial interest, APAM consolidates the fund, and the underlying individual securities are accounted for as trading securities.
 Investments in which the Company does not have a controlling financial interest are classified as available-for-sale investments.
-As of March 31, 2017, APAM does not have a controlling financial interest in any sponsored investment portfolio or series of Artisan Funds or Artisan Global Funds and therefore does not consolidate these entities.
+As of June 30, 2017, Artisan does not have a controlling financial interest in any series of Artisan Funds or Artisan Global Funds and therefore does not consolidate these entities.